Teachers can get the coronavirus vaccine now. How are districts helping them get it?

 Ascension on Friday also suggested that its employees try LDH’s vaccine website to set up an appointment, but added a note of caution: “Please note, several of these providers offer online signup that will not be available to educators until Monday.”

-West Feliciana Parish, in partnership with its parish hospital, has already compiled a list of employees who want to be vaccinated and plans on Monday to start sending over a daily stream of them to St. Francisville hospital.
+West Feliciana Parish, in partnership with its parish hospital, has already compiled a list of employees who want to be vaccinated and planned to start Monday to sending over a daily stream of them to the St. Francisville hospital.
 Their date of birth is determining their place in line, with older employees getting vaccinated first.

 “We decided we needed to use a hard criteria,” explained Superintendent Hollis Milton.